Things to do in St George Utah: Outdoor Activities & State Parks within 1 Hour Drive

 This was the first time I ever did stand-up paddleboarding (SUP) in the desert and I had no idea the desert could have such vibrant turquoise water with beautiful sandstone backdrops!
 It was like an oasis in the middle of nowhere.

 Then, there are sand dunes on the other side!
 You can rent ATVs and go for a ride, but we just hiked around and explored the dunes.

 I did my first outdoor rock climbing here but there are a lot of beautiful, short hikes as well!
 I was a newbie when it comes to climbing but Fall/ Winter is a great time for climbs as the desert gets too hot in the summer.
 This park is surrounded by colorful sandstone cliffs that make up a canyon with twisted layers of rocks and numerous hiking trails.
 There’s even a small slot canyon hike!

 This is one of my favorite Utah national parks and my first couple of visits were in the Fall which was the perfect camping weather!
 The water at the Narrows hike (Virgin River Walk) can be a bit cold in the Fall-Spring (at least for me), but get some neoprene socks and water shoes and you’ll be good to go!

-*Honorable mentions nearby St. George that are not located in state parks*
+*Other cool hikes in St. George Utah that are not located in state parks*